Uniswap/org-v1/src/pages/blog/09-uni/index.md

 - 83,333.33 UNI per pool per day

-- 54 UNI per pool per block
+- 13.5 UNI UNI per pool per block

 These UNI are not subject to vesting or lock up.